sallywang147/attackDB/README.md

 **Smart Contract Vulnerablility Database**

 As of Nov.
-7, this database contains 7 smart-contract based cross bridge attacks and their source code (including both the buggy version and developer fixed version) so far.
-The (perhaps overly ambitious) end goal of this database is to curate all existing smart contract bugs and create a benchmarking and analysis tool for web3 secuirty researchers.
+7, this database contains all 7 kown smart-contract based cross bridge attacks and their source code (including both the buggy version and developer fixed version) so far.
+The (perhaps overly ambitious) end goal of this database is to curate all existing smart contract bugs and create a benchmarking and analysis tool for web3 security researchers.

 We build this database based on [foundry](https://github.com/smartcontractkit/foundry-starter-kit) for attack reproducing and contracts deploying purposes.
 Below are the scripts for 1) reproducing each attack; 2) deploying